-Numerous benchmarks exist; as outlined above, they range from specific downstream tasks to general language tasks.
-However, to our knowledge, LLM models have not been benchmarked for answering questions in the manufacturing domain based on information retrieved from provided context material, a technique known as Retrieval Augmented Generation~\cite{lewis2020retrieval}.
+LLM benchmarks range from specific downstream tasks to general language tasks.
+However, to our knowledge, LLMs have not been benchmarked for answering questions in the manufacturing domain based on context material, a technique known as Retrieval Augmented Generation~\cite{lewis2020retrieval}.
 Material such as machine documentation, standard work instructions, or issue reports will contain domain jargon and technical information that LLMs may struggle to process.
-Furthermore, the text in an issue report may pose additional challenges due to poor grammar or abbreviations.
-Therefore, as part of this work, we benchmarked several LLM models on their ability to answer questions based on factory manuals and issue reports.
-Furthermore, we conducted preliminary evaluations with factory managers to assess the potential benefits, risks and challenges.
+Furthermore, the text in an issue report may pose additional challenges due to abbreviations, poor grammar, and formatting~\cite{edwards2008clustering}.
+Therefore, as part of this work, we benchmarked several LLMs on their ability to answer questions based on factory manuals and unstructured issue reports.
+Furthermore, we conducted a user study with factory operators and managers to assess the potential benefits, risks and challenges.
 The following research questions informed our study:

-\begin{enumerate}[label=RQ\arabic*] \item \textit{What are the perceived benefits, challenges and risks of using Retrieval Augmented Generation for information retrieval and knowledge sharing for factory operators?} \item \textit{How do Large Language Models (e.g., GPT-4, GPT-3.5, Llama2) compare in performance when employing Retrieval Augmented Generation over factory documentation to answer queries from operators?} We consider performance as the factuality, completeness, hallucinations, and conciseness of the generated response. \end{enumerate}
+\begin{enumerate} \item \textit{What are the perceived benefits, challenges, and risks of using Large Language Models for information retrieval and knowledge sharing for factory operators?} \item \textit{How do Large Language Models compare in performance when answering factory operators' queries based on factory documentation and unstructured issue reports?} We consider performance as the factuality, completeness, hallucinations, and conciseness of the generated response. \end{enumerate}